Garage Door Spring Replacement

 Choosing the Right Springs for Your Garage Door

-You or your garage technician can choose the best spring for your garage door by measuring the existing spring.
+You or your garage technician can choose the best spring for the type of garage door on your home by measuring the existing spring.
 The wire and coil diameter and length are the key measurements for both torsion and extension springs.

 Aside from choosing between extension and torsion springs, you’ll be able to pick between galvanized and oil-tempered options.
 If you live in a wet climate that lends itself to rust on metal components, then a galvanized spring will hold up better long-term.
 Oil-tempered torsion springs offer quieter operation.
 They also require less long-term upkeep than the zinc-coated option.

 Choosing the proper spring for your garage door repair is important; using the wrong one can lead to damage to your garage structure, doors, mounting hardware and tracks.
-Unless yours is a basic extension spring, we recommend that you contact a professional for a consultation.
+Unless yours is a basic extension spring, we recommend that you contact a professional for a consultation for all parts of your garage door.

 Garage Door Spring Replacement Cost Factors